jeversole-consult/python-training/README.md

 * Cygwin: Most everything needed can be loaded onto Cygwin on Windows.
 It is used to simulate a linux command line environment and works pretty good when you are using a Windows platform.
 Mac folks have an easier time with a command line terminal.
 * Linux VMs: Currently using AWS.
 Like to keep around a pure linux rig.
 * Github: The public repository where this readme file resides

+## Challenge Comments
+There are many comments embedded in the code that dive into the individual challenges.

 ## Links
 The following links were visited while working on the code.
 It is a mixed bag of python coding idioms and crypto math.
 There is a whole lot of "bit twiddlin'" goin on.